 Is it possible to pay in instalments?

-Yes, absolutely.
-For the full bundle of both Paper Porcelain Masterclasses, you can choose to pay in 3 monthly instalments.
+For the full bundle of both masterclasses, choose 3 monthly instalments.
+For a single module, choose 2 instalments.

 What if I have questions while taking the class?

-2 monthly Q&A session via Zoom is organized, giving you the opportunity to ask questions and, if needed, see additional demonstrations.
+2 monthly Q&A sessions via Zoom are organized, allowing you to ask questions and, if needed, see additional demonstrations.
 You’ll also have access to a vibrant community of fellow participants where you can ask questions, share ideas, and receive guidance.
 I’ll be actively answering questions in the community as well.

 Are the classes in English?